apluslms/moodle-mod_astra/stratumtwo/README.txt

 moodledir/mod/stratumtwo/
 moodledir/blocks/stratumtwo_setup/

+mod_stratumtwo needs a secret key defined in the source code.
+If the code is pulled from a (Git) repository, the default key is not safe to use in production servers.
+The secret key should be 50-100 characters long and consist of printable ASCII characters.
+It is defined in the PHP file `stratumtwo/stratum_settings.php` as a constant `STRATUMTWO_SECRET_KEY`.
+One way to generate a new random key using a Linux shell is the following command:
+`$ < /dev/urandom tr -dc _A-Z-a-z-0-9 | head -c${1:-99};echo;`

 After copying the files, an admin needs to visit the Moodle admin pages in the web browser and upgrade the database, as usual when installing plugins.